ismailmubarik/AWS-SAA-C02-Course/10-EC2-Advanced/notes.md

 <http://169.254.169.254/latest/user-data>

 Anything you pass in is executed by the instance OS.
-It is excecuted only once on launch!
+### Exam Powerup: User Data is excecuted only once on launch.
+If you update the User Data and restart the instance it won't be executed again.

-EC2 doesn't validate the user data.
-You can tell EC2 to pass in trash data and the data will be passed.
+EC2 doesn't validate/interpret the user data.
+You can tell EC2 to pass in delete the data on the Boot Volume and the data will be passed ad there is a process on the OS which run it as a root user
 The OS needs to understand the user data.

 #### Bootstrapping Architecture